VivianBrandenburg/vivianbrandenburg.github.io/_pages/about.md

 I'm a data enthusiast, interested in deciphering hidden information, and combining them with findings from life sciences.
-My research focuses on RNA secondary structures and their regulatory roles in the cell.
+My research focuses on RNA secondary structures and Deep Learning Approahces to decipher their regulatory roles in the cell.

-To investigate RNA structures, I developed a pre-training approach which combines the thermodynamics model for RNA structure with state-of-the-art Deep Learning methods.
+I developed a pre-training approach which combines the thermodynamics model for RNA structure with state-of-the-art Deep Learning methods.
 I used the pre-training for [TermNN]({{ site.baseurl }}{% link _projects/TermNN.md %}), which provides Deep Learning models for the prediction of intrinsic transcription terminators in bacteria.

-I also work with data from the global structure probing method [Lead-Seq]({{ site.baseurl }}{% link _projects/leadseq.md %}).
+Additionally, I worked with data from the global structure probing method [Lead-Seq]({{ site.baseurl }}{% link _projects/leadseq.md %}) in the [Microbiology Group](https://www.mikrobiologie.ruhr-uni-bochum.de/index.html.de) of Franz Narberhaus.
 Besides developing the analysis for Lead-Seq, I used the resulting Lead-Scores for the [identification of RNA thermometers]({{ site.baseurl }}{% link _projects/RNA_thermometers.md %}).
 Additionally, I contibuted to the [investigation of regulatory sRNAs](https://doi.org/10.1111/mmi.14695) with my knowledge about RNA sequencing.

-Currently, I am a PhD student at the [Ruhr-University Bochum](https://www.mikrobiologie.ruhr-uni-bochum.de/mbio/mitarbeiter/brandenburg.html.en), where I'm working with [Axel Mosig](http://www.bioinf.rub.de) from the Bioinformatics Group and [Franz Narberhaus](https://www.mikrobiologie.ruhr-uni-bochum.de/mbio/mitarbeiter/narberhaus.html.en) from the Microbial Biology Group.
+Recently I began my Postdoc in the [Bioinformatics Group](http://www.bioinf.rub.de/) of Axel Mosig at the Ruhr-University Bochum.